Laax, Switzerland: Family Ski Guide

 What's the Skiing Like for Families?

-The Flims Laax Falera ski area reads differently depending on who you are.
-For a five-year-old, it's the Ami Sabi Slope: a gently graded run threaded with carved wooden animals and story stations where instructors pause to sing songs about foxes and marmots.
-For a confident intermediate, it's the long blue cruisers fanning out from Alp Dado, wide, well-groomed, with mountain-restaurant stops every few hundred metres.
-For a teenager, it's the five snow parks stacked above Crap Sogn Gion at 3,018 m, culminating in the halfpipe that hosts the LAAX OPEN.
+The Flims Laax Falera ski area works differently for every family member, which is exactly what makes it brilliant.
+While your beginner navigates story stations and animal carvings, your confident intermediate can cruise the long blue runs fanning out from Alp Dado, with mountain-restaurant stops every few hundred metres.
+Your teenager?They're probably already eyeing the five snow parks stacked above Crap Sogn Gion at 3,018 m, building toward that famous halfpipe that hosts the LAAX OPEN.

-The practical upshot for a mixed-ability family: the parent on blue runs and the teenager in the park are both working off the same gondola network, and Flims sits at the bottom of both trajectories.
-Designate a lunch spot at Alp Dado and you won't spend half the day searching for each other.
+The practical upshot?
+Your blue-run parent and your park-obsessed teenager are working off the same gondola network, with Flims sitting at the bottom of both trajectories.
+Designate lunch at Alp Dado and you won't spend half the day hunting for each other.

-One honest limitation, the three-village spread means that choosing the wrong base village adds bus time.
-Flims solves this for most families.
-Falera is quieter but slightly less connected.
-Laax village is convenient for the parks but less so for the beginner zones.
+One honest limitation: the three-village spread means choosing the wrong base adds bus time.
+Flims solves this for most families, Falera offers quiet charm with slightly less connectivity, and Laax village works for park access but less for beginners.
 Pick your base with intention.

 Trail Map